Y7-10 Timetables Summer Term - please click here to view

 The staff at The Weald are passionate about the learning and personal development of the students, and the students are genuinely appreciative and value their experience here.
-In my current role, I aim to support and enhance these relationships by leading the development of teaching and learning, as well as through my responsibilities for Austen house, exams and a number of subject areas.
+In my current role, I aim to support and enhance these relationships by leading the development of the curriculum, as well as through my responsibilities for Austen house, exams and a number of subject areas.

 Tom Brixey - Assistant Headteacher

 I started my career as a History teacher and still love this part of my job and the study of History.
-This began with my own History education in West Sussex and then continued at the University of Leeds.
-I have led History departments in Worthing and the Humanities faculty at Steyning Grammar School before starting at The Weald.
+This began with my own education in West Sussex and then continued at the University of Leeds.
+I have led History departments in Worthing and the Humanities faculty at Steyning Grammar School before moving to The Weald in 2015.

 Steve Catt - Assistant Headteacher

-My responsibilities include overseeing: the school timetable, our outstanding exam results, reporting and tracking, analysis of school data, parents’ evenings and ensuring Wilberforce win the House cup!
+My responsibilities include overseeing: the school timetable, our outstanding exam results, reporting and tracking, analysis of school data and ensuring Elgar win the House Cup!
 Also, I am a keen swimmer, triathlete and footballer.

 My first degree was a Masters in Civil Engineering from the University of Surrey.
 This led to a career in Civil Engineering across the UK and Germany.
 Projects involved the construction of everything from office developments to primary schools.
-At the age of 26 I made the leap of faith to retrain as a Mathematics teacher and have never looked back!
+I then made the leap of faith to retrain as a Mathematics teacher and have never looked back!
 Working at The Weald School is immensely rewarding and challenging where no day is the same.
 I am privileged to work within such a supportive and happy environment.